 The maximum amount of time, including a margin, that should be required for the Drum to advance from Drum Open to Drum Closed, or from Drum Closed to Drum Open.

-Drum Motor Fail-Safe
+Drum Motor Reverse time

-The condition where an action is taken to prevent or minimize damaging operation.
+The time in which the Drum Motor is reversed to clear any obstruction.

 Doorway

 The doorway (portal) to access the grow-box, which may be a flexible screen, or a rigid cover that can be opened by the user.